ibm-build-lab/ibm-eis-sap-btp/alert-demo/eis/README.md

 ## Prerequisites

-- You will need an EIS account.
-There's a free 30-day trial available at the [product home page](https://www.ibm.com/products/environmental-intelligence-suite).
+- You will need an EIS API key.
 - The **Request URL** and **Authorization String** of the SAP Open Connector instance created in Part 2.

 ## Steps